 Pure vanilla extract enhances the other flavors in this recipe.
 Be sure to use pure vanilla extract as opposed to artificial vanilla flavoring if possible because you can really taste the difference.

-How to Make Vegan Dark Chocolate Mousse
+How to Make Vegan Silken Tofu Chocolate Mousse

 Start by adding the chopped dark chocolate to a pot on the stove set to low heat.
 Cook, stirring constantly until the chocolate has melted, then immediately remove the pot from the heat.